-Yulio Knowledge Base > Creating A Project > Forward Gaze Navigation
+Yulio Knowledge Base > Creating a Project > How to Customize the Navigation Experience in your VR Projects

 For projects where you have uploaded a floorplan layer, we’ve introduced Forward Gaze Navigation.
-Forward Gaze Navigation means that when viewers navigate through your VR project using hotspot navigation – they will enter a scene facing the same direction that they came from.
-It creates a more natural walkthrough experience, that improves immersion in multiple scene projects.
+Forward Gaze Navigation means that when viewers navigate through your VR project using Navigation Hotspots, they will enter each scene facing the same direction that they came from.
+This creates a more natural walkthrough experience that improves immersion in multi-scene projects.

-For projects that were created before this feature was in place, or where you set your camera position to an ideal starting scene instead of due north, you can use Floorplan Calibration to create a relationship between your floorplan and scenes.
-Doing so will create an always forward gaze perspective that is always natural and forward.
+Forward Gaze Navigation is turned on by default for all new projects.
+For projects that were created before this feature was in place, or where you set your camera position to an ideal starting scene instead of due north, you can use floorplan calibration to create a relationship between your floorplan and scenes.

-This Calibration is only relevant to projects which have both a floorplan and navigational hotspots.
-If you use the ‘next scene’ indicator arrows to navigate instead of hotspots, your scene will always open on your chosen Default Starting View.
+Forward Gaze Navigation is only relevant to projects that have both a floorplan and navigational hotspots.
+If you choose to navigate using the floorplan or ‘next scene’ indicator arrows instead of hotspots, your scene will always open to your chosen Default Starting View.

 Due North Camera Position